GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 * `ElementsOrganization` defines the organization of the matrix elements in memory.
 It can be \ref TNL::Algorithms::Segments::ColumnMajorOrder or \ref TNL::Algorithms::Segments::RowMajorOrder for column-major and row-major organization respectively.
 Be default it is the row-major order if the matrix is allocated in the host system and column major order if it is allocated on GPU.
 * `RealAllocator` is a memory allocator (one from \ref TNL::Allocators) which shall be used for allocation of the matrix elements.
 By default, it is the default allocator for given `Real` type and `Device` type -- see \ref TNL::Allocators::Default.
 * `IndexAllocator` is a memory allocator (one from \ref TNL::Allocators) which shall be used for allocation of the matrix elements offsets.
 By default, it is the default allocator for given `Index` type and `Device` type -- see \ref TNL::Allocators::Default.

+In the following text we show different methods how to setup multidiagonal matrices.

 ### Multidiagonal matrix allocation and initiation